 There is a 25% discount on in-flight purchases, although you might not want to try the brisket sandwich.
 Plus, there is a Reduced Mileage Award program, but this is difficult to use, requiring telephone booking (which involves paying a phone booking fee).
 Most of the destinations for which these awards are good towards are unattractive (such as Yuma, Arizona in August and Fargo, North Dakota in November).

 Meanwhile, Amex provides a very simple benefit: you can nominate any airline and offset up to $200 of their fees annually.
+However, it will be in the form of statement credits (terms apply, enrollment may be required).
 Carrying both cards can be useful if you travel with American for some flights but prefer a different airline for others.

-The Amex Platinum offers Starwood gold elite status (which still exists, even though the program is merging with Marriott) along with Hilton Honors Gold Status.
+The Amex Platinum offers Marriott Bonvoy Gold Elite status along with Hilton Honors Gold Status.
 If you stay with either chain, you might score the occasional upgrade or get a free breakfast depending upon the property.

 Citi doesn’t match this benefit.